 Cory Brunson is a Research Assistant Professor at the Laboratory for Systems Medicine at the University of Florida.

-Cory Brunson is a Research Assistant Professor at the Laboratory for Systems Medicine at the University of Florida.
+Cory Brunson is an Assistant Professor at the Laboratory for Systems Medicine at the University of Florida.
 His research focuses on geometric and topological approaches to the analysis of medical and healthcare data.
-He welcomes book suggestions, listener feedback, and transparent supply chains.